Mini German Pancakes

 Mini German Pancakes in Muffin Tins

 You can make small German pancakes by using a muffin pan and slightly increasing the recipe for traditional Dutch Baby.
-Try this recipe's optional blue berry sauce as a topping.
+These little versatile breakfast bites can be topped so many ways!

 Prep Time20 minutes